 “At the end of the day,” Silvestri says, “I consider myself fortunate to be a musician, to have the opportunity to travel to so many different places and play music for people.
 I know there’s nothing that I’m owed, but there are still people who will listen, people who open up their homes to you.
 This gets at the true sense of what music is all about—it brings people together, it helps us connect.”

-Today’s EDM scene is a melting pot of sounds, and bassist/producer Alan Goldsher is among the most qualified artists to meld classic jazz music with modern dance grooves.
-And he’s done just that brilliantly on his forthcoming debut album, “Electronic Dance Mingus” (fall, 2018), a collection of funked-up Charles Mingus covers that run the stylistic gamut from hip-hop to house, from ambient to lounge.
+Today’s EDM scene is a melting pot of sounds, and bassist/producer Alan Goldsher is among the most qualified artists to meld classic jazz, EDM, electronica, funk & lounge music with modern dance grooves.
+And he’s done just that on his forthcoming debut double- album, “The Pocket” and "The Other Pocket" (March, 2019), a collection of funked-up grooves that run the stylistic gamut from hip-hop to house, from ambient to lounge.

 A stalwart of the jazz/hip-hop movement of the 1990s, Alan performed with, among others, Janet Jackson, Questlove, Cypress Hill, Naughty By Nature, and Digable Planets.
 He was also the house bassist at the legendary New York club Giant Step, where he accompanied Grandmaster Flash, Maceo Parker, and Gang Starr.